bhargavdatascience/bhargavdatascience/README.md

-- 👋 Hi, I’m @bhargavdatascience
+- 👋 Hi, I’m @bhargavreddy
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Professional Data Science Program in 360Digitmg
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to get new opportunities in Data SCience field.
-- 📫 How to reach me ...
+- 📫 Reach me on linkedin https://www.linkedin.com/in/bhargav-p-r-555b93176/

 <!---
 bhargavdatascience/bhargavdatascience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.